lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

  * Symbiosis bottleneck, did this occur in _Azolla's_  main symbiont?
 At what stage in the symbiosis.

 **Nostoc in the Azolla symbiosis**
-N. azollae rappid introduction and degradation solidified its presence in the Azolla symbiosis.
+T. azollae rappid introduction and degradation solidified its presence in the Azolla symbiosis.

 * Co-evolution is ... awaiting trees ...
-* N. azollae is basically one species, except for pinnata and nilotica, but what does that even mean...
+* T. azollae is basically one species, except for pinnata and nilotica, but what does that even mean...
 * Pseudogenation has come to a standstill

-beta-lactam antibiotic genes, rhizosperma may have different way of keeping their leafpocket clean and this is aided by N. azollae.
+beta-lactam antibiotic genes, rhizosperma may have different way of keeping their leafpocket clean and this is aided by T. azollae.
 Nazollae defends its niche?

 DNA repair and maintainance enriched in rhizosperma --> diversified degradation bewteen rhizosperma and Eukazolla?